davideavanzi/bookstore/README.md

 1. Download the .zip file of the source code (present at this [address](https://hyp.avanzi.dev/backend/source.zip))
 2. Extract the content inside a folder
 3. Open a shell inside the folder just created
-4. Install PostgreSQL and create a new database "postgres" with a relative user "postgres" identified by a psassword "postgres" (these are the default values we used for developement, and are editable in the *knexfile.js* file present in the project root)
+4. Install PostgreSQL and create a new database "postgres" with a relative user "postgres" identified by a password "postgres" (these are the default values we used for developement, and are editable in the *knexfile.js* file present in the other/service folder)

 5. run  ```npm start ``` , the setup will take care of creating and populating the database tables
 6. visit http://localhost:8080, the website will be prompted.